dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Chapters/Methodology/Methodologies.md

 ### * Using Traefik ingress controller : <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Demo/Certificate_with_k3s%2Btraefik">Codebase here</a>

+This case includes using the default ingress controller of k3s "Traefik" in order to issue a wildcard certificate to our host name.
+For this, once the cluster is set up, Custom resource definitions are installed before installing cert-manager because cert-manager uses the custom resources to define the resources which the users interact with while using cert-manager like Certificates and Issuers.
+Once these are defined, we safely install cert-manager because we

 ### * Using HaProxy ingress controller : <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/tree/main/K3s/Demo/Certificate_with_k3s%2BHaProxy">Codebase here</a>